 Are you looking for the perfect wreath to transition from Summer to Fall?
 Today I’m going to show you how to make a dried grass & flower wreath that’s perfect for your front door or inside your home.

-It’s that time of the year when I’m ready to pack up my bright Summer flower wreath but it’s way too early to put out anything pumpkin!
-So what do you do to decorate for that in-between time?
-I have the perfect solution for you!
 This dried grass & flower wreath combines dried botanicals in natural colors to bring a beautiful combination of texture and style to your front door.

 Not only is is pretty but it’s also super simple to put together.
 Even if you don’t consider yourself “crafty” you can make this wreath!